Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 Temperature and Climate: Does Cotton Help You Stay Cool?

 That’s why people ask, are cotton shirts good for summer workouts?
 The answer depends on your sweat levels.
+In dry heat or air-conditioned gyms, it can work.
+Outdoors in the sun, cotton slows sweat evaporation and may cause overheating.

 Durability and Maintenance of Cotton Sportswear